kdave/btrfs-progs/Documentation/Deduplication.rst

 database of hashes and allow to deduplicate blocks from more files, or use that for repeated runs and update the database incrementally.

+With multiple block copies, the process can be repeated with pairs of copies until only one copy remains, i.e. all other copies have been replaced with references to the first.
+The details are tool-specific, as there's no general rule for which copy is the better one to keep that covers all situations.

 Block based deduplication
 -------------------------